USS S-23: April 1943–September 1945

-Decommissioning and disposal
+Fate

-On 11 September 1945, S-23 departed San Diego bound for San Francisco, California, where she was decommissioned on 2 November 1945.
+On 11 September 1945, S-23 departed San Diego, bound for San Francisco, where she was decommissioned, on 2 November 1945.
 On 16 November 1945, her name was struck from the Naval Vessel Register.
-Her hulk subsequently was sold for scrapping and was delivered to the purchaser, the Salco Iron and Metal Company of San Francisco, on 15 November 1946.
+Her hulk subsequently was sold for scrapping and was delivered to the purchaser, the Salco Iron and Metal Company, of San Francisco, on 15 November 1946.